Buzz Lightyear's Space Ranger Spin: Disneyland

 Disneyland's version of the ride is called Buzz Lightyear Astro Blasters.

-A key difference between this ride and its counterpart at Walt Disney World's Magic Kingdom is that its laser guns can be removed from their mounts to allow for more accurate shooting (similar to Men in Black: Alien Attack).
-The laser guns at Space Ranger Spin at Magic Kingdom cannot be removed from their mounts and have limited movement.

 The ride begins as the rookies are jetosenned out into space and encountering Zurg's robot army.
 Despite repainting and repositioning, the army still consists of the Box-O-Bot, the Gigantobot, the Dogbot, and the Batterybot.
 The Guests enter Zurg's Dreadnought down a hallway shooting batteries until you reach his laboratory.
 Zurg himself is seen firing his ion blaster, infuriated of the guests' presence, their aim, their devotion to Star Command, and being knocked out of orbit.
 As the rookies leave the Dreadnought, a few robots attempt to land it safely, only to be electrocuted by the rookies and the failing equipment of the Dreadnought.
-The rookies enter Planet Z (In the French Version of the ride Buzz Lightyear says "Attention Space Rangers, you've landed on Planet Z!
-Be ready for anything"), encountering the hostile alien lifeforms surrounding the volcano.
+The rookies enter Planet Z, encountering the hostile alien lifeforms surrounding the volcano.
 Before leaving Planet Z, Zurg, in his secret weapon, gloats at the rookies, taunting them of his supposed victory, declaring that Star Command will be his next target after he conquers Green Planet.
 The rookies re-enter space via a light speed tunnel with Zs around it.
-Out in space, the rookie find Buzz Lightyear is using an Astro Blaster working alongside Green Squadron to take down Zurg's Secret Weapon, Zurg distraught and frustrated at his failure.
+Out in space, Buzz Lightyear is using an Astro Blaster working alongside Green Squadron to take down Zurg's Secret Weapon, Zurg distraught and frustrated at his failure.
 The rookies arrive on Green Planet, where the LGMs signing the receipt to return Zurg to Al's Toy Barn.
 Zurg promises revenge as the Green Squadron and Buzz Lightyear thank the rookies.
 Buzz proceeds to remind the guests to put the Blasters in their holsters and to check their final score on the status board.
-Guests exit the ride to the gift shop (ie Little Green Men's Store Command or Star Command Suppliers).
+Guests exit the ride to the gift shop, Little Green Men Store Command.